Community pantries in the Philippines: Ivermectin pantry

-On April 29, 2021, Anakalusugan party-list representative Mike Defensor and SAGIP party-list representative Rodante Marcoleta initiated a distribution event in Matandang Balara, Quezon City where beneficiaries would receive a minimum of three doses of the antiparasitic drug ivermectin in compounded form for free.
+On April 29, 2021, Anakalusugan party-list representative Mike Defensor and SAGIP party-list representative Rodante Marcoleta initiated a distribution event in Matandang Balara, Quezon City, where beneficiaries would receive a minimum of three doses of the antiparasitic drug ivermectin in compounded form for free.
 This was organized despite warnings from the World Health Organization on the lack of evidence to support ivermectin's efficacy against COVID-19.
-The event organizers were allowed by the Food and Drug Administration (FDA) to distribute ivermectin provided that official prescriptions would be given by doctors.
+The event organizers were allowed by the Food and Drug Administration (FDA) to distribute ivermectin, provided that official prescriptions were given by doctors.

 However, reports indicated that doctors who were present at the event to issue such prescriptions were issuing invalid prescriptions, written on blank sheets of paper without the doctor's name and tax receipt number, which is required by law under Article 6, Section 46c of Republic Act 10918 (Philippine Pharmacy Act).

-In response, the Department of Health (DOH) and the FDA issued a joint statement discouraging the use of ivermectin for treatment of COVID-19, and warned the public against doctors issuing invalid prescriptions lacking the aforementioned details, whose credentials will be endorsed to the Professional Regulation Commission (PRC) for sanctions and legal action.
+In response, the Department of Health (DOH) and the FDA issued a joint statement discouraging the use of ivermectin for the treatment of COVID-19, and warned the public against doctors issuing invalid prescriptions lacking the aforementioned details, whose credentials will be endorsed to the Professional Regulation Commission (PRC) for sanctions and legal action.

 Outside the Philippines

 By April 22, 2021, the community pantry movement inspired the first community pantry outside the Philippines, with the opening of a pantry in Dili, East Timor.
-Numerous other pantries in other places in East Timor were opened over the next few days.
+Numerous other pantries in other locations in East Timor opened over the next few days.